Firmament-Autopilot/FMT-Firmware/target/amov/icf5/README.md

 > If the `"ModuleNotFoundError: No module named 'serial'"` error occurs, indicating that the **pyserial** component is missing, enter `pip3 install pyserial` to install.

-2. **J-Link**: If you have a JLink, you can connect it to ICF5 debug port download the firmware.
+2. **J-Link**: If you have a JLink, you can connect it to board debug port download the firmware.
 For more information, please check the [Debug](https://firmament-autopilot.github.io/FMT-DOCS/#/introduction/debug) section.

 > Be careful do not override the bootloader!